pyusb/pyusb/docs/tutorial.rst

 parameter called ``find_all`` that defaults to False.
 When it is false [#]_, ``find`` will return the first device found that matches the specified criteria (more on that soon).
-If you give it a *true* value, ``find`` will instead return a list with all devices matching the criteria.
+If you give it a *true* value, ``find`` will instead return an iterator of all devices that match the criteria.
 That's it!
 Simple, isn't it?

 Finished?
 No!
 I have not told you the whole history: many devices actually put their class information in the Interface Descriptor_ instead of the Device